Plex Bug Bounty Policy

 - Authentication attacks

 - Cross-site request forgery (CSRF/XSRF)

 - Possibilities to send malicious links to people you know

-- Security bugs in third-party sites and software that integrate with Plex (this includes WordPress issues, unless related to account creation or authentication)
+- Security bugs in third-party sites and software that integrate with Plex (this includes WordPress issues, unless related to account creation/authentication or subscription purchasing)

 - Insecure cookie handling

 - Spam or social engineering techniques

 - Circumvention of 4-digit PIN codes for account switching (PIN codes are not considered true security measures)